Light/Dark

 632He who was special in the kingdom,

-The attendant to the king of Anga,
+the footman to the king of Aṅga,

-Today is special in the Dhamma —
+today is special in the Dhamma—

 Soṇa has gone beyond suffering.